 This is a Katagami.
 It was designed by Unknown.
 We acquired it in 1976.
-Its medium is cut mulberry paper treated with persimmon tannin and silk thread.
+Its medium is mulberry paper (kozo washi) treated with fermented persimmon tannin (kakishibu), and silk threads (itoire).
 It is a part of the Drawings, Prints, and Graphic Design department.

 Katagami, the stencils used in the Japanese resist-dye process katazome to produce printed textiles, typically feature abstract motifs drawn from nature, traditional folklore, and literature.
 The curving, rhythmic lines shown here convey moving water.
 The simplicity of the design belies the laborious process of carving the stencil.